MatthewGreen777/CIS-106/README.md

 # CIS-106
-A project that I did for my class about a year ago
+A place where I am documenty the projects and assignments I had to do for a class in the Spring 2019